Beethoven House: 19th century

+20th century

-In 1907 house number 18 was bought to extend the property.
+In 1907, house number 18 was bought to extend the property.
 This house is one of the oldest, still present 18th-century buildings in Bonn.
 Gertrud Baum, Ludwig van Beethoven's godmother, lived here with her family.
 Beethoven's baptism is said to have taken place here on 17 December 1770.
-In the middle of the 19th century the house accommodated a store for colonial goods.
+In the middle of the 19th century, the house accommodated a store for colonial goods.
 Around that time, the figure on the front and the byname "Im Mohren" (to the blackamoor) appeared for the first time.
 The figure features the ideas of the 19th century.
-It combines the attributes of different subdued peoples: The dark skin colour and feather ornaments and pipe refers to the indigenous nations of Central- and South Africa and North-America.
+It combines the attributes of different subdued peoples: The dark skin colour and feather ornaments and pipe refers to the indigenous nations of Central- and South Africa and North America.
 In the course of the colonial history during the 19th century the term "blackamoor" became a negative stereotype at the latest due to enslavement and colonialism and cannot be separated from this context historically.
 At first used as an apartment building, in 1927 the newly founded Beethoven archive moved in Bonngasse 18.
 In the mid-1930s both houses were extensively renovated.
 Both buildings including its front were declared a historic monument in 1985.